 Recommended credit score

-It can be a good idea to carry both a flat-rate cash back credit card and a card with rotating or bonus categories.
-This way, if you spend outside of these categories, you can still get more than 1 percent cash back and maximize your earnings.
+If you want to earn as many rewards as possible, it’s a good idea to carry both a flat-rate cash back credit card and a credit card with rotating or bonus categories.
+That way, if you spend outside of higher-earning bonus categories, you’ll still get more than 1 percent cash back on your purchases.
 That’s why the Chase Freedom Flex and the Citi Double Cash can be excellent credit cards to pair together.

-Since they both don’t charge annual fees, you also won’t have to worry about using one over the other to justify the card’s cost.
+Plus, neither card charges an annual fee, so you won’t have to worry about using one card over the other to justify the cost of card membership.
 Instead, you can focus on maximizing rewards.